Top of the Rock is an outstanding observation deck attracting 2.5 million visitors annually.

 If you are a photographer, you will love this deck.

-From this floor also, one can see the iconic Empire State Building, the Chrysler building, the Statue of Liberty as well as the Brooklyn Bridge.
+From this floor also you can see the iconic Empire State Building, the Chrysler building, the Statue of Liberty as well as the Brooklyn Bridge.

 Not to mention the stunning views of the East River and the Hudson River.
 Book your tickets now